 #given string string1="abc,def,ghi" print("Actual CSV String: ",string1) print("Type of string: ",type(string1)) #spliting string1 into list with ',' as the parameter print("CSV converted to list :",string1.split(','))

 - Similarly, we initiate by considering a string string1 with various data or values separated by commas(‘,’)

 - After printing it and its

-type(), we proceed by splitting it on the basis of the parameter ‘,’
+type(), we proceed by splitting it based on the parameter ‘,’

-5. A string consisting of Integers to List of integers
+5. A string consisting of Integers to a List of integers

-Now we are going to convert a string consisting of only integers separated by some space, comma or etc., to a list with integer type elements.
+Now we are going to convert a string consisting of only integers separated by some space, comma, etc., to a list with integer elements.

 For example, look at the code below,

 #string with integers sepated by spaces string1="1 2 3 4 5 6 7 8" print("Actual String containing integers: ",string1) print("Type of string: ",type(string1)) #converting the string into list of strings list1=list(string1.split()) print("Converted string to list : ",list1) #typecasting the individual elements of the string list into integer using the map() method list2=list(map(int,list1)) print("List of integers : ",list2)

 string1as “1 2 3 4 5 6 7 8” and print it and its type() consecutively